 It is not possible to change your WGT username.

 What game modes can I play?

 There are several different game modes to choose from.

-Select GAME MODES on the main menu to see the full list, including:
+Tap the GAME MODES button on the main menu to see the full list, including:

 - Stroke play (solo, head-to-head multiplayer)